 Overall the loads of pigment they stuff into the core is noticeable, and the output can be vivid and noticeable.
-Blending is hit or miss, and seems to vary somewhat.
+Blending is hit or miss and seems to vary somewhat.
 We would expect almost every pastel to blend very easily so this was a bit of a disappointment.
-Application is smooth, but there are some hard spots in the lead (potentially from some of the other components they inject into the concoction) that can disrupt the smoothness.
+Color application is smooth, but there are some hard spots in the lead (potentially from some of the other components they inject into the concoction) that can disrupt the smoothness.
 Color selection is actually quite good, with up to 48-piece sets.
 This is the largest color selection we’ve seen out of any of the Koh-i-noor offerings and it is definitely welcome.

 Usability and durability – 3/5

-For the most part strokes are smooth and buttery, with the occasional hard spot.
+For the most part, strokes are smooth and buttery, with the occasional hard spot.
 Depending on what you are working on, these inconsistencies in the output can be quite annoying, as it can also literally create scratches on the paper.
-Pastels in general can be a bit more work, and a stump might be needed to get the proper blending and a fixative might need to be used to lock in the pigment.
+Pastels, in general, can be a bit more work, and a stump might be needed to get the proper blending and a fixative might need to be used to lock in the pigment.
 In addition, pastels tend to be on the messy side, as there can be a lot of dust-like residue that remains on the surface.
 This isn’t a con for these in particular, but rather a general observation.